Mayer123/Multiparty-Dialog-RC/README.md

 ## Datasets

-    Our dataset can be found at http://nlp.mathcs.emory.edu/tools-datasets.html.
+	Our datasets with experimental splits can be found in dialog_rc_data directory The original TV show transcripts in json format can be found at https://github.com/emorynlp/character-mining.

 * Word embeddings:
 	We used Glove vectors with 100 dimentions